How fair are we? From conceptualization to automated assessment of fairness definitions

 The main contributions of the paper are the following:

-\begin{itemize} \item We carefully review existing tools and approaches that automatically detect group and individual bias; \item We propose a tailored metamodel\footnote{The full source code, as well as the replication package of the performed experiments, are available at \toollink} that is capable of representing existing fairness definitions and providing an extensible mechanism to conceptualize new ones; \item We evaluate the proposed approach by modeling a set of use cases belonging to different application domains, \ie social, financial, software development, and IoT; \item We compare the proposed approach with the only two other MDE-based baselines, highlighting how \tool can overcome their current limitations. \end{itemize}

-This paper is organized as follows: Section \ref{sec:motivation} provides an overview of terminology and the peculiar phases of fairness assessment workflows.
-Section \ref{sec:slr} reviews existing approaches and tools for fairness analysis presented in premiere SE venues.
+\begin{itemize} \item We carefully review existing tools and approaches that automatically detect group and individual bias; \item We propose a tailored metamodel and a corresponding DSL\footnote{The full source code, as well as the replication package of the performed experiments, are available at \cite{Daloisio_MODNESS_2024}} that is capable of representing existing fairness definitions and providing an extensible mechanism to conceptualize new ones; \item We evaluate the proposed approach by modeling a set of use cases belonging to different application domains, \ie social, financial, software development, and IoT; \item We compare the proposed approach with two MDE-based baselines in terms of quality aspects considered, highlighting how \tool can overcome their current limitations . \end{itemize} This paper is organized as follows: Section \ref{sec:motivation} provides an overview of terminology and the particular phases of fairness assessment workflows.
+Section \ref{sec:slr} reviews existing approaches and tools for fairness analysis presented in top SE venues.
 The \tool approach and supporting tools are presented in Section \ref{sec:proposedApproach}.
 In Section \ref{sec:discussion}, we show applications of \tool on different use cases.
-Treats to the validity of the performed evaluation are discussed in Section \ref{sec:threats}.
+Threats to the validity of the performed evaluation are discussed in Section \ref{sec:threats}.
 Section \ref{sec:conclusion} concludes the paper and describes future directions.